sathya21/CarND-Capstone/README.md

 For real world images, the detection/classification failure rate is 1% for red light images, 0% for yellow light images, 0% for green light images, and 0% for images with no lights.
 The red light failures are missed detections (some due to occlusions), where processing subsequent images succeeds.

+**IMPORTANT NOTE ON TESTING**

+There are separate detection/classification models for the simulator and the real world.
+To test with the simulator, set "SIMULATOR_MODEL = True" in tl_classifier.py.
+To test in the real world, set "SIMULATOR_MODEL = False".

 ### 3. Updating Waypoints: